 - a) During and after each qualifying practice session and race cars may be weighed. - b) All drivers entered in the Cup must be weighed, wearing their complete racing apparel, no later than the end of scrutineering.
 The weights of the drivers will then be entered into a list which is under the control of the FIA Technical Delegate.
-The average weight of the drivers in the car will be calculated and rounded up to the nearest integer (W).
-If this is under 85 kg, then the driver ballast to be carried by the car will be 85-W. Driver Ballast must be installed in the ballast box and sealed before qualifying. - c) The relevant car may be disqualified should its weight be less than that specified in the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the post-race scrutineering or during the weighing procedure.
+Driver Ballast must be installed in the ballast box and sealed before qualifying. - c) The relevant car may be disqualified should its weight be less than that specified in the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the post-race scrutineering or during the weighing procedure.
 (Except by a scrutineer when acting in his official capacity.) - e) Only scrutineers and officials may enter the weighing area.
-No intervention of any kind is allowed there unless authorized by such officials. - In the event of any breach of these provisions for the weighing of cars the Stewards may penalise the driver such number of grid positions as they consider appropriate or disqualify him from the race. - 29.3 Should a competitor damage the weighing scales through negligence sufficiently to render them unusable for the remainder of the session, then their times from that session will be disallowed and the competitor will be liable to the cost of any necessary repairs.
+No intervention of any kind is allowed there unless authorized by such officials. - 29.2 In the event of any breach of these provisions for the weighing of cars the Stewards may penalise the driver such number of grid positions as they consider appropriate or disqualify him from the race. - 29.3 Should a competitor damage the weighing scales through negligence sufficiently to render them unusable for the remainder of the session, then their times from that session will be disallowed and the competitor will be liable to the cost of any necessary repairs.